-Today, Desi and I visited the city better known as Mumbai, but always Bombay to us.
+Today, Desi and I are in the city known to the world as Mumbai, but always Bombay to us.
 It has been nearly five years since our last visit– a period inexcusably long to stay away from the land that sired you.
 But as always, within minutes the city grabbed me and shook me and left me breathless.

 Each of your senses just seems to explode in Bombay.
 The smells and the sounds are amplified a thousand-fold.
 When I was growing up here it was a crowded city, but now the only way to describe the number of people here is overwhelming.

 It is almost impossible to walk in Bombay.
 There is construction everywhere– flyovers, buildings, even the airport seems to be getting a makeover.
 Sidewalks are cluttered with hawkers, makeshift shelters set up by the poorest of the poor, even scooters snaking and braking their way through the traffic.

 It is almost impossible to cross the roads in Bombay, because each time you set out to do that seems like it could be your last.
 There is no ebb to the relentless flow of traffic, traffic signals are considered mere suggestions, and pedestrians are not just frowned upon, they are honked out of the way by impatient motorists.